Cojodi/alphland/README.md

     </a>
 </div>

-## ✅ Add your dapp to Alphland
+## ✅ Add your project to Alphland

-If you are building a dapp on Alephium and want to showcase it in Alphland, you just need to submit a PR to this repository.
+If you are building on Alephium and want to showcase it in Alphland, you just need to submit a PR to this repository.

 Steps: